Damper&Expression Pedal Guide

 This bug applies to to ANY expression pedal (with exception of Doepfer FP5):

 VR09/730 has a wrongly calibrated voltage detection of expression pedals.
-As consequence only the first half (minimum to mid position) of the pedal travel is ‘working’ (the 2nd half, from mid to max position – remains at constant volume).
-Particulary ‘compact pedals’ (like Roland EV5, M-Audio etc) act like ‘on/off’ switches.
+As consequence only the first half (minimum to mid position) of the pedal travel is ‘changing volume’, the 2nd half remains at constantlevel, reducing the ‘working range’ of the pedal by half.
+Workarounds/fixes, from ‘midifying’ to ‘electric pedal mod’, are explained in Expression Pedal Bug

 Expression pedals are used to control the volume of a keyboard – and, in the case of ‘organ’, also act like an organ swell pedal: the more the volume increases the more ‘tube saturation’ of the internal overdrive is added (see below, expression vs. volume pedal)Expression pedals or to give them their correct name Continuous Controller (CC) pedals have a variable resistor (potentiometer) linked to the pedal.
 A reference voltage is sent from the keyboard and the position of the pedal determines the voltage returned to the keyboard.
 This is then converted by electronic trickery to a MIDI control message which the keyboard uses to control whatever parameter is assigned to it – usually Expression but depending on the capabilities of the keyboard could be one or more of many things.Connection is (usually) via a stereo (TRS) cable and the way this is wired is important.